-The valuation is carried out in accordance with Regulation 36 of the Local Government Pension Scheme (Administration) Regulations 2008 (Regulation 62 of the Local Government Pension Scheme Regulations 2013) and the most recent valuation was carried out as at 31 March 2013.
+Valuations prior to the 2016 valuation have been carried out in accordance with Regulation 36 of the Local Government Pension Scheme (Administration) Regulations 2008.
+The most recent valuation was carried out as at 31 March 2013.
 Changes to employer contribution rates as a result of this valuation took effect from 1 April 2014.
+Following a change in regulations the 2016 valuation, which was ongoing at the time of writing, will be undertaken in accordance with Regulation 62 of the Local Government Pension Scheme Regulations 2013.

-The Rates and Adjustments Certificate, issued by the Actuary to Cumbria LGPS as at 31 March 2014, has been included at 6.3.
-The full Actuarial Valuation report is available on the Cumbria County Council website at: www.cumbria.gov.uk/eLibrary/Content/Internet//536/654/1129/41754144322.pdf
+The Rates and Adjustments Certificate, issued by the Actuary to Cumbria LGPS as at 31 March 2014 and which was applicable for the year ended 31 March 2016, has been included at 6.3.
+The full Actuarial Valuation report is available on the Cumbria County Council website at:

+www.cumbria.gov.uk/eLibrary/Content/Internet//536/654/1129/41754144322.pdf